Line Cord Resistors and other Heater Droppers.

 A domestic 240V 40W light bulb was used in the Operatic C64RC as the dropper.
 Service notes indicate that it was used due to barretters being in short supply.
 Because the bulb current is too low on its own, it has a 2.5k resistor shunted across it.
 The next size bulb up, 60W, passes too much current.
 The section of the heater string comprising the 12SQ7,the 12SK7's, 50L6, and 35Z5 draws 150mA.
 Since the 6AN7 requires 230mA, the 150mA section is shunted by another 2.5k resistor.

 Line cord resistors took over from ballast tubes and other dropper resistors mounted inside radio cabinets, and lasted until the 1950's when they fell from use.
 By then, a series of valves had been developed for typical radio use which had 150mA heaters, and when used together added up to around 122V, thus dispensing with the need for any dropper for the U.S. mains supply.
-Line cord resistors were not used with Australian sets due to their safety hazards.
+Line cord resistors were not used with Australian sets due to their safety hazards, and were not permitted by the authorities.

 The reason for their popularity is that they allowed midget sets to be constructed, as all the heater dropper heat was dissipated outside the cabinet.
 Room was also not required inside the set for the large resistor or ballast tube.